opentofu/opentofu/rfc/20240513-static-evaluation-providers.md

 #### Provider Alias Mappings

-I'll preface this by saying that this understanding of the current OpenTofu code may be incorrect or incomplete.
+The following understanding of the current OpenTofu code may be incorrect or incomplete.
 It is a wild mix of legacy patterns and fallbacks that is hard to reason about.
 It is based on [Provider References](../docs/provider-references.md#Provider-Workflow)

-Providers and there aliases are:
+Providers and their aliases are:
 * Fully known at init/config time
 * Hacked into the graph via ProviderTransformers
 * Attached to *Unexpanded* modules/resources in the graph
 * Linked to *Unexpanded* resources in the graph.

-Let's desconstruct each of these challenges individually:
+Let's deconstruct each of these challenges individually:

 ##### Providers through Init/Configuration: